The last man to be hanged in Wales

 Teed had even confessed his crime to a stranger in a local café.

-Yet what everyone who had met Teed said he was not in his right mind.
+Yet what everyone who had met Teed said was that he was not in his right mind.

 At his trial on 17 and 18 March 1958, his barrister, F Elwyn Jones, argued: "The defence is not that this man did not kill the unfortunate postmaster.
 That tragic fact is true.